iptv-cloud/dark-mode/README.md

-# Challenge: Add a dark/light mode to the React Facts site
+# Add a dark/light mode to the React Facts site

 Imagine you've been handed this code base which includes all the design elements for a light and dark mode already,